 - Improving cross-team collaboration and communication

 LLCHC went live on the Azara Care Connect platform in July 2020 and was able to reduce the manual review of charts by 12%.
-Further, within in two months, LLCHC saw an 8.8% decrease in its cohort of 381 patients living with diabetes with A1c levels greater than 9%.
+Further, LLCHC saw a 33.7% decrease in its cohort of 381 patients living with diabetes with A1c levels greater than 9%.*